yungsnuzzy/conjurr/README.md

 * Movie and show data is currently cached for up to 1 day while the app is running - this should be moved to a local media.db file that gets update once a day/week? maybe a user setting for how often, since it takes a while.

 * Instead of just "Top 3" movies and shows, maybe we use the top 3 along with the last 3?
 Last 5?
 10?

+* Separate AI recommendations into "Available on Plex" and "Not available yet"